Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 .. code-block:: console

    Using default energy amount of 265 NRG.
-   Transferring 10.000000 GTU from public to encrypted balance of account '4s9jugBpiZuDKNJu9PGAj57JseAze8fGaGJC2y3HmtCbBeTLAJ' (A).
+   Transferring 10.000000 CCD from public to encrypted balance of account '4s9jugBpiZuDKNJu9PGAj57JseAze8fGaGJC2y3HmtCbBeTLAJ' (A).
    Allowing up to 265 NRG to be spent as transaction fee.
    Transaction expires at Sun,  4 Oct 2020 11:25:02 UTC.
    Confirm [yN]: y